vboyev-MSFT/defender-docs/defender-xdr/investigate-incidents.md

 :::image type="content" source="/defender/media/investigate-incidents/fig2-gohunt-attackstory.png" alt-text="Highlighting the link to incident option in go hunt query results" lightbox="/defender/media/investigate-incidents/fig2-gohunt-attackstory.png":::

 If the incident or related alerts were the result of an analytics rule you've set, you can also select ***Run query*** to see other related results.

+(Preview) The incident graph also contains information about **critical attack paths**.
+These paths allows security analysts to identify what other entities an attacker is likely to target next.
+To view an attack path, you can click on an entity and select **View attack path**.

+Attack paths are available for entities with the **critical asset** tag.

+> [!NOTE]
+> To view the details of an attack path, you must have read access permissions in the Microsoft Defender portal.
+To view attack path details in the unified security operations platform, a *Sentinel Reader* role is required.
+To create new attack paths, the Security Administrator role is required.

 ## Alerts

 On the **Alerts** tab, you can view the alert queue for alerts related to the incident and other information about them like the following: